Forced Entry (band)

-Forced Entry was an American thrash metal band, formed in 1983 in Seattle, Washington under the name Critical Condition.
-The band released two studio albums, one EP and three demos before breaking up in 1995, and briefly reunited in 2002.
+Forced Entry is an American thrash metal band, formed in 1983 in Seattle, Washington under the name Critical Condition.
+The band released two studio albums, one EP and three demos before breaking up in 1995.
+They have since reunited twice, first in 2002–2003 and once again in 2026.
 Although Forced Entry never achieved mainstream success, they are often regarded as pioneers of the Seattle thrash metal scene, along with Metal Church, Panic, Bitter End, Coven, R.I.P. and Sanctuary (whom guitarist Brad Hull would join when they reunited in 2010, but left in 2015 after recording one album).

 History

 The band was formed in 1983 by vocalist and bassist Tony Benjamins, guitarist Brad Hull and drummer Colin Mattson under the name Critical Condition.
 It was a cover band that played songs by Kiss, Judas Priest, Iron Maiden and AC/DC.
 Critical Condition changed their name to Forced Entry in 1986, and the following year released two demos, All Fucked Up and Thrashing Helpless Down.
 The latter won them the 1987 Northwest Music Award for "Best Metal Band".

 The band released a third demo, Hate Fills Your Eyes, in 1988, which led to the band's first record label contract.
 After turning down offers from major record companies, including CBS and MCA, they were signed to Combat Records (a subsidiary of Relativity), and in January 1989 recorded their debut album, Uncertain Future, which was released that June.
 The album received some favorable reviews, particularly from Guitar World magazine.
 Forced Entry embarked on two major tours in support of Uncertain Future; along with Atrophy, they opened for Coroner on their No More Color tour, and were one of the supporting acts (along with Obituary) to Sacred Reich's The American Way tour.

 They began recording their second and final album, As Above, So Below, in December 1990 at Normandy Sound in Warren, Rhode Island.
 The album was released in June 1991.
 Although the album achieved neither the underground success nor the critical acclaim of Uncertain Future, it received some positive reviews, and the music videos for "Macrocosm, Microcosm" and "Never a Know, But the No" were in heavy rotation on MTV's Headbangers Ball; the latter features cameos by the members of Alice in Chains.
 Forced Entry was soon dropped from Relativity, and as a result, the band never toured in support of As Above, So Below.

 The band continued to play shows and tried, unsuccessfully, to sign with another label.
 In 1995, they released a four-song EP, The Shore, and played a final show in Seattle in August.
 They reunited for a one-off performance at the Abrasive Rock Festival in 2002.
+Forced Entry was supposed to play another show in August 2003 at that year's edition of Seattle Metal Fest, but withdrew "for personal reasons" and the band had since split up again.